AccelByte/session-dsm-grpc-plugin-go/README.md

    make ngrok NGROK_AUTHTOKEN=xxxxxxxxxxx
    ```

-> :warning: **Ngrok free plan has some limitations**: You may want to use paid plan if the traffic is high.

-4. in admin portal go to -> Multiplayer > Matchmaking > Session Configuration.
+4. In admin portal go to -> Multiplayer > Matchmaking > Session Configuration.
 Click on the Add Session Template button.
 Select the Server configuration to be a DS - Custom.
 Then, select the Custom URL option and provide the ngrok forwarding URL from step 3.

 5. create gamesession or do matchmaking

 6. in Sessions and Parties - > check in session detail base on session id -> if ds status available check your server in GCPVM or gamelift

+> :warning: **Ngrok free plan has some limitations**: You may want to use paid plan if the traffic is high.

 ## Deploying